telerik/blazor-docs/components/grid/selection/multiple.md

 If the `SelectAllMode` is not added, in **Pageable** Grid, it will default to selecting the rows on the current page.

+**Limitations:**
+* `SelectAllMode All` is not supported for IQueryable grid collections as immediate queries will be initiated.

 **Usage:**

 ````CSHTML